libdebug/libdebug/docs/source/multithreading.rst

     # Kill the running process TODO: Does this kill all threads?
 I think it does.
     d.kill()

 Objects in the `threads` list are `ThreadContext` objects, which behave similarly to the debugger.
 Each thread object has a `regs` property that exposes the registers of the thread and a `memory` property that exposes the memory of the thread.
-These properties work exactly as the :ref:`corresponding properties<_register-access-paragraph>` of the debugger object.
+These properties work exactly as the :ref:`corresponding properties<basic_features:register-access-paragraph>` of the debugger object.

 Control Flow Operations
 -----------------------